 Following the DPI report, the government directed the ACCC to conduct an inquiry into markets for the supply of digital platform services (DPSI), in particular: search engines, social media, online private messaging, digital content aggregation, media referral services and electronic marketplaces.
 The ACCC was tasked with investigating: the intensity of competition in these markets; practices that may result in consumer harm; market trends that may affect the degree of market power and the durability of that market power; changes to the nature of these services arising from innovation; and technological change and developments in markets outside Australia.

 The government directed the ACCC to provide interim reports on the inquiry every six months for five years, and a final report is due on 31 March 2025.
-To date, the DPSI has published four interim reports and has released a discussion paper for the fifth interim report.
+To date, the DPSI has published six interim reports and has released discussion papers for the seventh and eighth interim reports.

 The third interim report examined web browsers and search services.
 The ACCC expressed concerns regarding Google’s dominant position in general search services and recommended that it be given the power to implement a mandatory choice screen and consider other measures to improve competition and consumer choice in search.

 The fourth interim report examined online retail marketplaces.
-The ACCC did not identify any one dominant marketplace, instead expressing concerns regarding transparency of factors influencing marketplace display, selfpreferencing behaviour in hybrid marketplaces, and data practices.
-The fourth interim report continues to support the recommendations for dispute resolution mechanisms and amendments to the ACL addressing unfair contract terms and unfair trading practices made in the DPI report.
+The ACCC did not identify any one dominant marketplace, instead expressing concerns regarding transparency of factors influencing marketplace display, self-preferencing behaviour in hybrid marketplaces, and data practices.

 Ad Tech Inquiry